European honey buzzard: Breeding

 The honey buzzard breeds in woodland, and is inconspicuous except in the spring, when the mating display includes wing-clapping.
 Breeding males are fiercely territorial.
 The clutch typically consists of two eggs, less often one or three.
 Siblicide is rarely observed.

 Feeding

 It is a specialist feeder, living mainly on the larvae and nests of wasps and hornets, although it will take small mammals, reptiles, and birds.
-It is the only known predator of the Asian hornet.
+It is the only known predator of the invasive Asian hornet.
 It spends large amounts of time on the forest floor excavating wasp nests.
 It is equipped with long toes and claws adapted to raking and digging, and scale-like feathering on its head, thought to be a defence against the stings of its prey.
 Honey buzzards are thought to have a chemical deterrent in their feathers that protects them from wasp attacks.

 In culture

-The honey buzzard was historically considered a winter delicacy in Europe, with 19th century texts stating it was frequently caught in winter and described as “fat and delicious eating”.
+The honey buzzard was historically considered a winter delicacy in Europe, with 19th century texts stating it was frequently caught in winter and described as "fat and delicious eating".